intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/Overview/pytorch_inference.md

         pip install --pre --upgrade bigdl-nano[pytorch,inference]

     This will install all dependencies required by BigDL-Nano PyTorch inference.
+It's recommanded since it will install all dependencies required by BigDL-Nano PyTorch inference with no version conflict issue.

     Or if you just want to use one of supported optimizations, you could install BigDL-Nano for PyTorch with manually installed dependencies: